georgezzeng/Articles/2023-11-13-spalding-lab.md

 <figure class="figure float-end" style="margin-center: 1em">
   <img src='https://raw.githubusercontent.com/CHTC/Articles/main/images/maizespalding.jpg' height="500" width="1033" class="figure-img img-fluid rounded" alt="A graph of the average gravitropic response of each of the maize types">
-  <figcaption class="figure-caption">Data on the average gravitropic response of each of the maize gathered from using HTC.<br/></figcaption>
+  <figcaption class="figure-caption">The graph shows the average gravitropic response of each of the maize types.
+Statistical genetics techniques mapped variation in these curves (the phenotype) to genes that control the process.
+HTCondor scheduling software and computing resources at CHTC were used to develop the measurement algorithm and to process the tens of thousands of images automatically.<br/></figcaption>
 </figure>